wlach/eideticker/README.md

     source ./bin/activate

-The next step is to configure Eideticker to work with a copy of Fennec on your phone.
-Currently we only support the LG G2X, running Android 2.2.
+You should now be set to run tests!
+You should be able to run Eideticker tests against any Android web browser, though currently only stock and Fennec (both XUL and native) have been tested.
+Just run the following on the command line:

-Both native and XUL-based Fennec should work.
+    ./bin/runtest.py <appname> <path to test>

-    ./bin/runtest.py <fennec appname> <path to test>
+For example, to run the canvas clock example against Fennec nightly, try

-For example, to run the canvas clock example, try this:
+this:

     ./bin/runtest.py org.mozilla.fennec src/tests/canvas/clock.html